Cowra

 Table Chart PROFILE FAQ

-Cowra features high concentrations of lone person households, with a fairly typical median household size
+Cowra features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 64.3% of all households, consisting of 22.0% couples with children, 29.4% couples without children, and 11.8% single parent families.
-Non-family households comprise the remaining 35.7%, with lone person households at 33.5% and group households making up 2.3% of the total.
-The median household size is 2.3 people, which aligns with the Rest of NSW average.
+Family households account for 64.3% of all households, including 22.0% couples with children, 29.4% couples without children, and 11.8% single parent families.
+Non-family households constitute the remaining 35.7%, with lone person households making up 33.5% and group households comprising 2.3%.
+The median household size is 2.3 people, which is smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households